London Review of Education

 We ensure the highest quality of reporting and presentation through an independent, anonymised peer-review process.
 Once accepted, articles appear in the next available issue, eliminating delays in publication.
 As an entirely web-based open-access journal, LRE provides opportunities for including illustrative video clips, colour photos and illustrations.

-SPECIAL CALL FOR PAPERS: Decolonising the school curriculum.
-For publication March 2022.
+CALL FOR PAPERS: Celebrating the Institute of Education’s 120th Anniversary.
+For publication autumn/winter 2022.
 See link for information, contact and deadlines.

 Professor Hugh Starkey, UCL Institute of Education, UK